TechKeep/TechKeep.github.io/_posts/posts/2025-09-10-how-to-enable-first-year-esu-for-free-windows-10.markdown

 ---
-title: Enroll in the first year of extended security updates (ESU) program for FREE on Windows 10
+title: Get the first year of extended security updates (ESU) for FREE on Windows 10
 subtitle: Windows 10 support ends on October 14th, 2025.
 However, there is a method to continue receiving updates after this date.
 Microsoft is offering the first year of extended security updates (ESU) for FREE, which means support can continue on Windows 10 devices until October 13th, 2026.
 metadescription: Windows 10 support is officially ending on October 14th, 2025.
 However, it is possible to get support until October 13th, 2026, for FREE.
 Microsoft is offering the first year of extended security updates (ESU), free of charge, if the device meets the requirements.
 These requirements are very easy to meet.
 author: TechKeep
 authormainsociallink: https://twitter.com/TechKeepNet/
 layout: post
 category: post
-date: 2025-10-10 01:51:09
+date: 2025-09-10 01:51:09
 categories: ['pinned', 'windows', 'windows-tips']
 cattagText: Windows
 cattag: windows